 You have to make sure that the crickets aren’t longer than the gecko’s head.
 You also need to gut load the crickets for a day or two before feeding them to the gecko.

-Crickets have several advantages over other insects fed geckos.
+Crickets have several advantages over other insect-fed geckos.
 For starters, the active movements of geckos stimulate the gecko to feed.
 Secondly, they gut load very well.
 Thirdly, they are comparatively high in protein and low in fat.
 Lastly, they are affordable and readily available.

 Tips on feeding: Remove all crickets that aren’t eaten about 20 minutes after you offer them to the gecko.
 This is because the crickets that the gecko doesn’t eat may end up biting them.